JMonteroEspinosa/GettingCleaningDataCoursera/CodeBook.md

 Feature names follow a given structure.
 They contain several tags joined by underscores, where each tag has a particular meaning.

 #### Measures
-- BodyAcc: acceleration experimented by the body
+- BodyAcc: acceleration experimented by the body (in g units)
-- GravityAcc: acceleration caused by gravity
+- GravityAcc: acceleration caused by gravity (in g units)
-- BodyAngVelocity: angular velocity experimented by the body
+- BodyAngVelocity: angular velocity experimented by the body (in radians/second)

 #### Moments
 mean and std.
 They represent mean and standard deviation, respectively.